anuragbansall/Sentence-Construction/README.md

-# 🧠 Sentence Construction Tool - CA MONK Frontend Internship Assignment
+# 🧠 Sentence Construction Tool

 An interactive React-based quiz tool to practice sentence construction by filling in blanks with correct words.
 Designed with a 30-second timer, instant feedback, and result tracking.